ansys/pydpf-post/docs/source/contributing.rst

 Minor Release Steps
 ~~~~~~~~~~~~~~~~~~~
 Minor releases are feature and bug releases that improve the
-functionality and stability of ``DPF-Post``.
+functionality and stability of ``PyDPF-Post``.
 Before a minor release is
 created the following will occur:

 1. Create a new branch from the ``master`` branch with name